trypear/pear-landing-page/README.md

 ## Contributing

-## How to install locally

-1. Fork this repo
+1. Fork this repo.
 You can fork this repo by [clicking here](https://github.com/trypear/pear-landing-page/fork)

 2. Clone on your local machine